The 2025 Scholarship Application

 • Minimum GPA of 2.5.

-• Former CTSF scholarship recipients: Must follow the same process as new applicants, and meet the same requirements and criteria.
+• Former CTSF scholarship recipients: Must follow the same process as new applicants, and meet the same requirements and criteria.\Participate in the CTSF Award Presentation, Seeds to Degrees workshops, and Mentorship Program.

 • Participate in the CTSF Award Presentation, Seeds to Degrees workshops, and Mentorship Program.